jesuswasrasta/KataSupermarket/README.md

 ## Start small

-Start making the system able to check individual price: for now, cashier will calculate discount by hand.
+Start making the system able to check an individual price: for now, the cashier will calculate discounts by hand.
 Then start implementing offers.

 ### The 1<sup>st</sup> User Story